abdullahahmadd/coffee-shop-database-design-management/README.md

 ---

 ## 🛠️ Database Technologies
-- **PostgreSQL** — primary database for schema design, normalization, and data processing
-- **MySQL** — secondary database for external data consumption
 - **SQL** — used for DDL, constraints, views, and materialized views
+- **PostgreSQL** — primary DBMS for schema design, normalization, and data processing
+- **MySQL** — secondary DBMS for external data consumption

 ---